A quick take on Healthcare Flexible Spending Accounts

 A Healthcare Flexible Spending Account (FSA) is a health care account that lets you set aside pre-tax money to help pay for qualified medical, dental and vision expenses that occur during a 12-month period.
 It's offered by employers and compatible with all types of health insurance plans.

-An advantage of a Healthcare FSA is that you can use pre-tax money to pay for certain health care expenses that are not covered by other plans.
+An advantage of an FSA is that you can use pre-tax money to pay for certain health care expenses that are not covered by other plans.
 Plus, your total contribution amount is available to you on the first day of coverage in the plan, so you can start using your FSA for qualified health care expenses immediately.

 How much can I put in?